epai/tetris-terminal-game/README.md

 - carlos caballero
 - jordon wing

-## p.s.
+## P.S.
 What was my motivation?
 A friend told me that animation in the terminal couldn't be done.
 I wanted to prove him wrong, and then some.
 So I implemented a full functioning tetris in the terminal. :)